SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Crucible Dragon

-Crucible dragons are born from metallic elementals touched by the toxic combination of fiery rage and ice-cold grief-often the result of failure in the pursuit of perfection.
+Crucible dragons are born from metallic elementals touched by the toxic combination of fiery rage and ice-cold grief—often the result of failure in the pursuit of perfection.
 Each dragon is a dark forge of abandoned creativity melted down in fires of spite, jealousy, and hate.

 These metallic dragons are massive, heavy creatures requiring an immense release of heat to engage in flight.
 Their scales range from gleaming silver to blackened iron, depending on how fastidious they are about cleaning, and are occasionally gilded with more-precious metals.
 Their long tails terminate with a massive, hammer-like tip that can freeze over and instantly cool hot metal.